About Pearl Harbor

 The Pearl Harbor Public Library provides access to various public records resources including online databases, historical archives, and government document collections.
 Library patrons can access property records, court records, and genealogy resources through the library's reference section.
 The Honolulu County library system may offer additional branches and digital resources.
 Contact the library directly for hours, available databases, and research assistance.

-Fingerprinting services for Pearl Harbor, Hawaii residents are available through the local police department and authorized third-party providers in Honolulu County.
+Fingerprinting services for Pearl Harbor, Hawaii residents are available through local police (where present) and authorized third-party providers in Honolulu County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-The Hawaii Department of Justice or state police may also process fingerprint-based background checks.
+Contact the Pearl Harbor Police Department or the Honolulu County Sheriff's Office for scheduling, fees, and required documentation.
+The Hawaii Attorney General or state police may also process fingerprint-based background checks.

 Property records for Pearl Harbor, Hawaii are maintained by the Real Property Assessment Division's Office and the County Hawaii Bureau of Conveyances.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within County, including parcels in Pearl Harbor.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The County Hawaii Bureau of Conveyances maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Hawaii counties provide online property record searches through their county websites.
-For in-person requests, visit the County offices at the county courthouse.
-The County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Pearl Harbor, Hawaii residents are available through both county and state offices.
 The Hawaii Department of Health, Office of Health Status Monitoring, located in Honolulu, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Hawaii.
 Orders can be placed online, by mail, or in person.
 Locally, the County Clerk's office issues marriage licenses and maintains marriage records for County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.